 What is a Password Manager?

 The average enterprise uses 91 services!
-Skype, Slack, OneDrive, Dropbox, Social media channels, CRM, marketing software, sales automation, online store, website, mail client – the list goes on and on.
+Teams, Microsoft apps, emails, Dropbox, Social media channels, CRM, marketing software, sales automation, online store, website – the list goes on and on.
 With more accounts than you can possibly recall, how are you supposed to remember strong, unique passwords for all of them?
 The simple answer is you can’t – but a password manager can.

 A password manager is an application that creates, remembers and automatically fills in your passwords for you.
 Log in to an account one time, or manually add log in information to your password manager, and it will automatically store your username and password.
 All your passwords are stored in an encrypted format, which means they’re safe and protected.
 A password manager provides fast, secure and easy access to all your stored passwords with the help of a single master password.